Building a Lightning-Fast Search Experience: Mistakes, Breakthroughs, and Performance Wins

 The Challenge

-I was leading this project end-to-end, from architecture decisions to deployment, so if I wanted to ship this feature on time, I better figure this out ASAP.
+As the engineer leading this project end-to-end, I knew that if I wanted to deliver on time, I needed to figure this out ASAP.

 Architecture Planning